 There’s no universal payout rate since each brand decides how much they share with the publishers on their own.

-That’s exactly why Awin is truly a goldmine of great opportunities for writers, but it also takes quite a bit of time and work to find the golden opportunities that hide in their rich affiliate program directory.
+That’s exactly why Awin is truly a goldmine of great opportunities for writers, but it also takes quite a bit of time and works to find the golden opportunities that hide in their rich affiliate program directory.

 2. Amazon Associates